Helmington Row

-Helmington Row is a small village in County Durham, in the North East of England and is part of the unparished area of Crook.
-It is situated between Crook and Willington.
-About 7 miles South West of Durham and 3 miles north, north west of Bishop Auckland.
+Helmington Row is a small village in County Durham, England.
+It is situated between Crook and Willington, about 7 miles south-west of Durham and 3 miles north-north-west of Bishop Auckland.

 It has its own park known locally as the Rec, and a petrol station.
 The village is on the main bus route from Crook to Durham.
-The neighbouring Crook Golf Club lies to the North of the village.
+Crook Golf Club lies to the North of the village.
 The village itself consists of several terraced streets with the almost totally abandoned Bowden Close within its boundaries.